liradeveloper/liradeveloper/README.md

 # 👋 Kaio Lira

-Hello, my name is Kaio Lira and im a front-end developer.
+Hello, my name is Kaio Lira.
+I'm a front end developer and I have a little experience with UI design.

 ## 💻 Languages